Tau4 Serpentis

 Tau4 Serpentis, Latinized from τ4 Serpentis, is a variable M-type giant star in the constellation of Serpens, approximately 710 light-years from the Earth.
+Its brightness varies from magnitude 5.89 to 7.07, making it occasionally bright enough to be faintly visible to the naked eye under very good observing conditions.

 With a spectral classification M5IIIa, Tau4 Serpentis is a cool red giant star.
 The spectrum varies, and some sources classify it between M4IIIe and M6IIIe.
 Some of its spectral lines show an inverse P Cygni profile, where cold infalling gas on to the star creates redshifted hydrogen absorption lines next to the normal emission lines.
+Sometime between the years 1868 and 1877, John Ellard Gore discovered that the star's brightness varies.
 It is classified as a semiregular late-type variable, and its magnitude varies between +5.89 and +7.07 with a period of approximately 100 days.

 τ4 is unique among the stars with the Bayer designation τ Serpentis as being the only one with no HR catalog number.